starfederation/datastar-restructure-interim/code/go/site/static/md/reference/plugins_visibility.md

 <div data-show="$showMe"></div>
 ```

 Shows the element when the expression is true.

-#### Modifiers

-- `.duration`* - Duration for the show animation
-  - `_1000ms` - Duration for 1000ms

-*default is 300ms if duration value not provided
+For anything custom, use `data-class` instead.

 ### Intersects